IvS-KULeuven/cgse/docs/dev_guide/plugins.md

   their functionality from within the `cgse` app, e.g. to start or stop the service or to report on its status.
 * `cgse.settings`: Package can add their own settings.
+* `cgse.explore`: Package provides a set of functions to explore, e.g. if any of the processes it provides are running.
 * `cgse.resource`: Packages can register resources.

 Each of the entry-points knows how to load a module or object and each entry-point group is